ULEZ: Why The (Slightly) Lower Emission Zone Matters

 00:01 hours on Monday 8th April 2019 saw the introduction of the so-called Ultra Low Emission Zone (ULEZ).
 We look at the past, present and future of low emission zones in London, what is trying to be achieved and why, for now, the ULEZ is a bit of hyperbole, but important nonetheless.

 One of the pre-conceptions often exacerbated by the way harmful emissions are covered in the news is that they are fundamentally a transport issue.
 This isn’t the full picture.

 There are other causes of unwanted emissions, be that NO₂, CO₂ or particulates.
 Two that have been highlighted recently have been gas for home use (whether cooking or heating) and also wood-burning stoves.
 Both are a lot worse than might be envisaged.
 One of the problems of gas is unburnt methane from gas leaks (much worse than CO₂) which contributes to climate change and is a consequence of having a gas supply – whether used or not.
 This may be why the government is looking to not merely reduce gas usage but ban new gas installations.

-There are also a lot of emissions from generating electricity and it is a valid point that, when you look at the issue nationally or globally, then electric trains, trams and electric cars are only as clean as the power used to create the electricity.
+There are also a lot of emissions from generating electricity and it is a valid point that, if you look at the issue nationally or globally, electric trains, trams and electric cars are only as clean as the power used to create the electricity.